 There are two ways to do it.
 One is to dig a 36″ deep post hole.
 No cement is necessary, but you will need some lifting equipment to get it in the hole.
 Once the pole is in it, tamp the earth that came out of the hole back in around it.
 This will leave you with 9 feet of height above ground.

-A second way to do puts only one foot of the pole in cement and leave 11 feet above ground.
+A second way to do it puts only one foot of the pole in cement and leaves 11 feet above ground.
 That requires having a structural engineer and a contractor.
 You select them and they do the work.
 The structural engineer draws the plans for the cement block that would be poured underground.
-Then that quote is sent to a few contractors who quote on digging the hole, pouring the cement, lifting the peace pole into place, and then pouring the final cement around it.
+Then that is sent to a few contractors who quote on digging the hole, pouring the cement, lifting the peace pole into place, and then pouring the final cement around it.
 You should allow four or five months for that process.
 It can be done in two, but sometimes the best quoters have other jobs concurrently and need time.

 Below is a multi-ton granite peace pole garden I made in which the translations are on granite monoliths surrounding the peace pole making it a destination at which people can meet to sit on the monoliths.